zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Trent says, “I just finished exercising and I’m sweating li ke a pig.”
 This is an expression: “to sweat (sweat) like a pig.”
 To “sweat” mea ns that you have water that is coming out of small holes in your skin, what we cal l “pores” (pores), and if you are exercising or working very hard you may sweat.
 Anoth er verb for this is “to perspire.”
 That sounds a little better; sweat is a little more informal.

 Trent says he’s sweating like a pig.
-Carla says, “That’s n o reason to turn the A/C on full blast!”
+Carla says, “That’s no reason to turn the A/C on full blast!”
 “That’s no reason to (do something)” is a phrase we use to show that what the other person is doing is unnecessary or sill y, perhaps even illogical.
 “That’s no reason to turn the A/C on.”
 To “turn somet hing on” means to start the machine running; in this case, the machine is an air condi tioner – the A/C.  The expression “full blast” (blast) means at the highest or m ost powerful setting, at full power.
 So, Trent has turned the air conditioning ont o the coolest possible temperature and the highest possible fan setting.
 The “fan” is the part of machine that blows the air out of the machine.

 Carla says, “I’m cold.
 I’m turning on the heat for a l ittle while.”
 The “heat,” in this case, would simply mean the “heater,” a machine that war ms your house.
 Trent says, “Are you crazy?
 It’s 70 degrees outside!”
 A “degree” is a measurement of heat.
 In the United States we use Fahrenheit; in mo st other countries the degrees are measured in Celsius – we’re a little slow he re in the United States!

-Carla says, “I’m no crazier than you are,” meaning you ar e as crazy as I am.
+Carla says, “I’m no crazier than you are,” meaning you are as crazy as I am.
 “How come (or why) you can turn on the A/C and I can’t  turn on the heat?”
 Trent says, “I only turned on the A/C because it’s so humid outsi de.”
 “Humid” (humid) means there’s a lot of water in the air – a lot of wa ter vapor in the air.
 Trent says, “it was taking a long time for me to cool down.”
 To “ cool down” is a two-word phrasal verb meaning to help your body become less hot; to  help your body, in this case, relax after exercising.
 That’s also called coolin g down.
 If you exercise very hard you need to cool down – your body needs to cool  down.
 To “cool

  down” has a couple of different meanings in English; ta ke a look at our Learning Guide for some additional explanations.

 Trent says, “If you’re cold, just open the windows and d oors, and we’ll get some ventilation in here.”
-“Ventilation” is the movement o f air within a room, going in and out of a room.
+“Ventilation” is the movement of air within a room, going in and out of a room.
 Trent is suggesting Carla open the  windows so they can get more movement of the air, which would heat the room u p a little bit.
 Trent says, “It’ll heat up again pretty quickly.”
 To “heat up” me ans to increase the temperature of something, to make something hotter, i n this case, the air in the room.
 Notice that word “up” is used a lot with verbs in  English to mean many different things.
 Unfortunately, there isn’t one hin t – one thing I can tell you about what “up” means with the verb because it means something with each verb, typically.

 Carla says, “What should I do in the meantime?”
 The exp ression “in the meantime” means before something else happens, while yo u’re waiting for something else to happen.
 So for example, if your wife  or husband says to you, “Dinner will be prepared (will be done) in 10 minut es.
 In the meantime, please set the table” – please put things on the table for u s so that we can eat: dishes, cups, that sort of thing.
 In the meantime is that tim e before something else happens.